-Student enrollment data (number of credits registered for, and enrollment status, leave of absence, withdrawal, etc.) are sent to the National Student Loan Clearinghouse each term.
-Student loan vendors access this information directly.
+Student enrollment data (number of credits registered for, and enrollment status, leave of absence, withdrawal, etc.) is electronically downloaded to the National Student Loan Clearinghouse each term by the Registrar's Office.
+Student loan vendors receive this information directly to verify inschool status.